-- 3) Timber floor with drymix infill can have heat applied immediately, the drymix must be dried completely before laying the flooring. - 4) Hardwood timber flooring must be 'conditioned' before fixing. - 5) It is important to purge the pipework from the boiler to the manifold, to avoid air being introduced into the underfloor heating system. - 6) Initially start the system with the thermostatic valve set at min (35°c). - 7) Increase the setting by $2^{\circ}$ per day, up to a maximum of $50^{\circ}$ for concrete floors, max $65^{\circ}$ for timber floors. - 8) The flow & return from the boiler should be connected to the manifold connections shown using compression couplings. - 9) NOTE.
+- 1) Screed or chipboard flooring should be laid immediately after pipe laying to protect the pipe. - 2) Concrete screed floors must be cured before any heat is applied, a general rule of thumb is to allow 1 day per 2 millimetres of screed. - 3) Timber floor with drymix infill can have heat applied immediately, the drymix must be dried completely before laying the flooring. - 4) Hardwood timber flooring must be 'conditioned' before fixing. - 5) It is important to purge the pipework from the boiler to the manifold, to avoid air being introduced into the underfloor heating system. - 6) Initially start the system with the thermostatic valve set at min (35°c). - 7) Increase the setting by 2° per day, up to a maximum of 50° for concrete floors, max 65° for timber floors. - 8) The flow & return from the boiler should be connected to the manifold connections shown using compression couplings. - 9) NOTE.
 When first starting up the system it may take 12-24 hours for the heating effect to become apparent!